-The length-distribution of Pacific halibut caught in commercial fisheries targeting other species (i.e. non-directed; 'bycatch') is reported to the IPHC each year by the NMFS and DFO.
-Historically, the raw length frequencies are summarized by target fishery within gear type (i.e., trawl, hook-and-line, and pot), then aggregated (weighting by the catch) in order to better represent the differing contributions and sampling rates for each fishery in each IPHC Regulatory Area and coastwide.
-Weighted length-frequencies are used to delineate O26 and U26 nondirected commercial fisheries discard mortality.
+The length-distribution of Pacific halibut caught in commercial fisheries targeting other species (i.e. non-directed; 'bycatch') is reported to the IPHC each year by NOAA Fisheries and DFO.
+The raw length frequencies are summarized by target fishery within gear type (i.e., trawl, hookand-line, and pot), then aggregated (weighting by the catch) in order to better represent the differing contributions and sampling rates for each fishery in each IPHC Regulatory Area and coastwide.
+Weighted length-frequencies are used to delineate O26 and U26 non-directed commercial fisheries discard mortality.
 In order to evaluate these data directly in the context of the stock assessment, they first need to be converted to age-distributions.
-Annual age-length keys were produced from the NMFS trawl survey data, and the global key used for early years (prior to 1998) and terminal years where trawl survey ages are not yet available (or not collected as in the case of 2020).
+Annual age-length keys were produced from the NOAA Fisheries trawl survey data, and the global key used for early years (prior to 1998) and terminal years where trawl survey ages are not yet available (or not collected as in the case of 2020).
 Coastwide aggregate non-directed commercial fishery lengths were summarized into predicted ages via these annual age-length keys.
 Estimated age distributions showed a mode (or modes) between age 3 and age 10, with up to one-third of the total age distributions represented by Pacific halibut age 4 or less in some years (Figure 48).
-Consistent with the NMFS Bering Sea trawl survey data, both the 1987 cohort and the strong 2004-05 year-classes are clearly visible in this data set.
+Consistent with the NOAA Fisheries Bering Sea trawl survey data, both the 1987 cohort and the strong 2004-05 year-classes are clearly visible in this data set.
 Increased proportions corresponding to the 2011-12 year-classes are also present.
 The use of an age-length key may blur the specific years in which larger cohorts occur.
-Data from the terminal year (2022) are not shown, as the length frequency information from these fisheries lags one year in reporting.
+Although still unclear, these data show increased proportions of fish at ages 4 and 5 in 2022, consistent with a 2017 or 2018 cohort.
+Data from the terminal year (2023) are not shown, as the length frequency information from these fisheries lags one year in reporting.